 In 1924, two local women who were concerned about the welfare of their neighbors opened a neighborhood center on the North Shore.
 Ninety six years later, Northside Neighborhood House has changed its name, location, and leadership but remained true to its mission, which is to provide a hand up, not a hand out, to neighbors in need.

 On February 14, 1924, Mrs. Rose Longgley, Mrs. Emily Page Schelessinger, and other supporters chartered the North Chattanooga Community Center (Northside Neighborhood House).
-In its infancy, the center addressed a wide range of needs such as helping the sick, patching marital riffs, providing kindergarten and teaching sewing and quilting.
+In its infancy, the center addressed a wide range of needs such as helping the sick, patching marital riffs, providing kindergarten classes, and teaching sewing and quilting.

 The first home of the North Chattanooga Community Center was 1 Frazier Avenue in a building that had housed a broom factory.
-There had been a fire and the stove had burned a hole and fallen through the floor.
-Mrs. Longgley had a piece of zinc placed over the hole and they began to use the building.
+There had been a fire, and the stove had burned a hole and fallen through the floor.
+Mrs. Longgley had a piece of zinc placed over the hole, and they began to use the building.

 The Northside Neighborhood House became the name of the North Chattanooga Community Center in 1950 because of some confusion about the similar names of the community center on Manning Street and another community center.
-When Mrs. Longgley retired in 1973, the name was changed to Rose S. Longgley Northside Neighborhood House, but in the 1980′s the board changed it back to the Northside Neighborhood House because of the length of the name.
+When Mrs. Longgley retired in 1973, the name was changed to Rose S. Longgley Northside Neighborhood House, but in the 1980s, the board changed it back to the Northside Neighborhood House because of the length of the name.

-A portrait of Mrs. Longgley and a plaque honoring Mrs. Schlessinger hang in the lobby of the Northside Neighborhood House today.
-Over ninety three years later, the Northside Neighborhood House continues to offer a hand up, not a hand out to those in need living north of the river.
+A portrait of Mrs. Longgley and a plaque honoring Mrs. Schlessinger hang in the lobby of our main office today.
+Over 96 years later, the Northside Neighborhood House continues to offer a hand up, not a hand out, to those in need living north of the river.